 Usually, the icon overlay used for a file extension is taken from the default icon assigned by the application currently associated with that file extension.

-You can override this behaviour and use a specific icon to help you more readily recognize your files when they are in thumbnail view.
+You can override this behavior and use a specific icon to help you more readily recognize your files when they are in thumbnail view.

 This is particularly useful when you have "Hide extensions for known file types" enabled in the Explorer folder options.